EBISPOT/ICBO2017/README.md

 If you open the Solr admin interface again [http://localhost:8983/solr/#/documents](http://localhost:8983/solr/#/documents), we should still have 99 documents.
 But if we do a query - http://localhost:8983/solr/#/documents/query - you should see a lot more information than we had earlier, including some new fields that weren't in our spreadsheet.

-## Part Fourteen - Ontology-powered search!
+## Part Thirteen - Ontology-powered search!

 Now let's go back to our web application and see if we can take advantage of all this extra information.